 My last recommendation for another well worth detour from Route 66 is on the section from Las Vegas to Los Angeles.
 Here you will find the hottest place on earth, the driest place in the entire North America, and also the lowest point beyond sea level (86 meters) in the western hemisphere.

 The name says it all; ladies and gents, here lies the land of all extremes… the Death Valley.

 With the highest temperature ever recorded in the region being 56,7 degrees Celsius, we managed to survive in just … 54!

 The size of Death Valley is simply enormous.
-But if you plan a full day there, then you can cover quite a lot.
+If you plan a full day there, you can still cover quite a lot.
 The best starting point is the Furnace Creek Visitor Center.
 From here you can easily drive to the most important attractions, being the Zabriskie Point, the Artist’s Palette, the Badwater Basin, the Salt Flat, and Dante’s View.

-Back to Furnace Creek and on our way out we decided to take a short walk on the Salt Creek Trail and make two last stops at Devil’s Cornfield and Mesquite Dunes.
+Back to Furnace Creek and on our way out we decided to take a short walk on the Salt Creek Trail.
+Our last two stops were at Devil’s Cornfield and Mesquite Dunes.

 The entrance fee for the Death Valley is $30 per vehicle, valid for 7 consecutive days, or at no extra cost with the Annual US Park Pass “America the Beautiful”.